All travellers face risks overseas. In certain countries or cultures, women face greater risks than men and may be more vulnerable.

 Look after your health

-- Supplies of feminine hygiene products and contraceptives, including condoms, can be poor quality or not available, so purchase in advance.
+- Supplies of feminine hygiene products and contraceptives, including condoms, can be poor quality or unavailable.
+Purchase them in advance.

 - If you're planning to travel while pregnant, see your doctor well in advance.
 Airlines can have different rules for pregnant women travelling and may not permit you to fly as late into your pregnancy as you can in Australia.